FileGoneIsBack/webstress-api/README.md

 ## Overview

-This is a simple webstresser in golang using my https handle and serve (https://github.com/FileGoneIsBack/Golang-HTTPS-Handler) this uses api and raw server connections (i will not be dropping the client files uncompiled thats something your gonna need to trust or remake)
+This is a simple webstresser in golang using my https handle and serve (https://github.com/FileGoneIsBack/Golang-HTTPS-Handler) this uses api and raw server connections

-## Prerequisites

-1. **Go Programming Language**: You need Go installed to build and run the application.
-2. **GCC Compiler**: Required for building Go applications with cgo.
-3. **Cloudflare Account**: Required to obtain SSL/TLS certificates for your domain.

 ## Installation